mono/md-website/archived/developers/articles/obsolete-articles/index.md

   - /Developers/Obsolete_Articles/
 ---

-<span style="color:red">The articles in this page are outdated and are kept only as a reference.</span>
+<span style="color: #EB0000">The articles in this page are outdated and are kept only as a reference.</span>

 #### Version Control Add-In Brainstorming